Cheap Alternatives to Hotels: Save Money On Lodging!

-Where to Lay Our Heads
+Where to Lay Our Heads at Night

-Close your eyes and envision someone who is backpacking across Europe.
-The days vary from place to place.
-Think about the nights and where this person sleeps.
+Close your eyes and envision someone who’s backpacking across Europe.
+Of course, the days vary from place to place, but think about the nights and where this person sleeps.

 Likely, you’re thinking of someone in the second half of their life, retired, or on a vacation and they’re probably staying exclusively at hotels.